TV buying guide: Plasma vs. OLED vs. 4K

 1. Picture quality is not determined by the published specsAs a rule of thumb, the main purpose of a TV's specification sheet is to bombard you with confusing numbers in an attempt to get you to "step up" and buy the more expensive version.
 Just about the only worthwhile numbers are found under Inputs and Weight/Dimensions.

-Contrast ratio is basically a lie, refresh rate (120Hz, 240Hz, 600Hz, etc.) is complex and ultimately subjective, viewing angles for LCD and LED-backlit LCD TVs are bunk, and LED does not mean a better picture (while we're at it, all HDMI cables are the same).
+Contrast ratio is basically a lie, refresh rate (120Hz, 240Hz, 600Hz, etc.) is complex and ultimately subjective, seemingly related numbers like "CMR," "TruMotion," MotionFlow," SPS" and the rest are fake, viewing angles for LCD and LED-backlit LCD TVs are bunk, and LED does not mean a better picture (while we're at it, all HDMI cables are the same).

 Rather than rely on the spec sheet to provide hints on which TV will perform better than another, our advice is to simply ignore it.
-The sheet can help when trying to differentiate a TV based on features, such as whether it has Smart TV or includes 3D glasses, but it's useless at best and outright misleading at worst when used as a tool for divining picture quality.
+The sheet can help when trying to differentiate a TV based on features, such as whether it has Smart TV or a fancy remote, but it's useless at best and outright misleading at worst when used as a tool for divining picture quality.

 Further reading: Myths, Marketing, and Misdirection: HDTV edition